 You must let the customer know the outcome of the investigation, in writing or by their preferred method of contact.
 Our response to the complaint must address all areas that we are responsible for and explain the reasons for our decision.
 You must record the decision, and details of how it was communicated to the customer, on the system for recording complaints.
 You must also make clear to the customer:

-- their right to ask the SPSO to consider the complaint
+- their right to take their complaint to the First Tier Tribunal

-- · the time limit for doing so, and
+- the time limit for doing so, and

-- how to contact the SPSO.
+- how to contact the First tier Tribunal

 Independent external review